Why Should You Avoid Probate? Minimize Court Costs, Delays, and Expenses

 While the probate process might be necessary, here are three key reasons why you may want to plan ahead, so your loved ones do not need to go through probate.

-The Probate Process is Public Record
+1. The Probate Process is Public Record

 Almost all proceedings handled by the court system, including probate, become a matter of public record.
-This means that these documents used to handle your final affairs can be accessed through the probate court by anyone who wants to see them.
+This means that the documents used to handle your final affairs can be accessed through the probate court by anyone who wants to see them.

 1. Unpaid bills